prometheusresearch/baseline-codebase/src/rex.deploy/README.rst

 Deploying when ``present`` is ``false``:

     Ensures that the database has no table ``<label>``.
 If a table with this name exists, it is deleted.

-    Any links to the table (except for self links) will prevent the table from being deleted. *(FIXME?)*
+All links to the table are deleted as well.

 Examples: